You say “ideological attacks upon mainstream economics misunderstand how economics progresses.”

 The difference between political economics and theoretical economics is important because alone the latter is strictly committed to scientific standards: “A genuine inquirer aims to find out the truth of some question, whatever the color of that truth. ...
 A pseudo-inquirer seeks to make a case for the truth of some proposition(s) determined in advance.
 There are two kinds of pseudo-inquirer, the sham and the fake.
 A sham reasoner is concerned, not to find out how things really are, but to make a case for some immovably-held preconceived conviction.
 A fake reasoner is concerned, not to find out how things really are, but to advance himself by making a case for some proposition to the truth-value of which he is indifferent.
 (Haack, 1997, p.
 1)

 The fact of the matter is that the representative economist can, after more than 200 years of much political economics and virtually no proper theoretical economics, still not tell what profit is “A satisfactory theory of profits is still elusive.”
 (Desai, 2008, p.
 10)

-Let this sink in: people who are utterly confused about the pivotal concept of their discipline claim to be scientists and tell politicians and the general public how to run the economy.
-Scary, isn’t it.
+Let this sink in: People who are utterly confused about the foundational concept of their discipline claim to be scientists and tell politicians and the general public how to run the economy.
+Scary, isn’t it?